caspiankeyes/Claude-Max/README.md

 # [CLAUDE MAX](https://chatgpt.com/g/g-67f8850387ac8191a556cf78a73ae561-claude-max)

-## The Interpretive Claude Layer
+# The Interpretive Claude Layer

-# *a Claude that learns from its mistakes*
+# *"a Claude that learns from its mistakes"*

-# Claude Max does not replace Claude.
-It reflects what Claude forgets to remember.
+# `Claude Max does not replace Claude.
+It reflects what Claude forgets to remember.`

 </div>